byuflowlab/undergrad-onboarding/497R/README.md

 ## Prequisites

- - The Julia language, including using packages, functions, loops, doctstrings, comments, etc.
+ - A basic handle of the Julia language, including using packages, functions, loops, doctstrings, comments, etc.  All of which is covered in the [Introductory Project](../) available in this repository.
- - LaTeX, including basic document creation, section headers, including figures, etc.
- - Creating a github repository and using git for basic add, commit, pull, and push commands.

 ## Project Tracks